-Quotes within Quotes (UTA PDF)

-Referenced in: Colossians 4:17

-Distinguishing Versus Informing or Reminding

-Description

-In some languages, phrases that modify a noun can be used with the noun for two different purposes.
+Quotes within Quotes (UTA PDF) Referenced in: Colossians 4:17 Distinguishing Versus Informing or Reminding Description In some languages, phrases that modify a noun can be used with the noun for two different purposes.
 They can either (1) distinguish the noun from other similar items, or (2) they can give more information about the noun.
 That information could be new to the reader, or a reminder about something the reader might already know.
 Other languages use modifying phrases with a noun only for distinguishing the noun from other similar things.
 When people who speak these languages hear a modifying This page answers the question: When a phrase is used with a noun, what is the difference between phrases that distinguish the noun from others and phrases that simply inform or remind?

-In order to understand this topic, it would be good to read:

-Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) phrase along with a noun, they assume that its function is to distinguish one item from another similar item.
-Some languages use a comma to mark the difference between (1) making a distinction between similar items and (2) giving more information about an item.
-Without the comma, the sentence below communicates that it is making a distinction: • Mary gave some of the food to her sister who was very thankful.

-• If her sister was usually thankful, the phrase "who was thankful" could distinguish this sister of Mary's from another sister who was not usually thankful.
-With the comma, the sentence is giving more information:
+In order to understand this topic, it would be good to read: Parts of Speech (UTA PDF) Sentence Structure (UTA PDF) phrase along with a noun, they assume that its function is to distinguish one item from another similar item.
+When the phrase that modifies a noun is a relative clause (a phrase that starts with a word such as "who" or "which"), some languages use a comma to mark the difference between (1) making a distinction between similar items and (2) giving more information about an item.
+Without the comma, the sentence below communicates that the added phrase is making a distinction: - Mary gave some of the food to her sister who was very thankful. - If her sister was usually thankful, the phrase "who was thankful" could distinguish this sister of Mary's from another sister who was not usually thankful.
+With the comma, the phrase is giving more information: